Gauge Appearance Customization

 - 2 minutes to read

-The ASPxGaugeControl contains numerous settings that allow you to build an appearance for both gauges and their elements according to your needs.
+ASPxGaugeControl contains settings that allow you to customize the appearance of gauges and their elements according to your needs.

-This document lists the available tools required for customizing a gauge appearance, and describes how they can be accessed at design time.
+This topic lists the tools available to customize gauge appearance, and describes how to access them at design time.

 - In circular and linear gauges: scales and their major and minor tickmarks, labels, range bars.